Skip to main content

 2. Fleas and Ticks

-Fleas and ticks are not only annoying, but they can also transmit diseases to your cat.
+Fleas and ticks are not only annoying, but they can also transmit diseases to cats.
 While there are many chemical treatments available, natural remedies can also be effective in preventing fleas and ticks.

 One natural remedy for fleas and ticks is apple cider vinegar.
-Mix equal parts apple cider vinegar and water in a spray bottle and spray it on your cat’s fur, avoiding the eyes and ears.
-Another natural remedy is diatomaceous earth, a powder made from fossilized algae that can be sprinkled on your cat’s bedding or around your home to kill fleas and ticks.
+Mix equal parts apple cider vinegar and water in a spray bottle and spray it on the cat’s fur, avoiding the eyes and ears.
+Another natural remedy is diatomaceous earth, a powder made from fossilized algae that can be sprinkled on the cat’s bedding or around the home to kill fleas and ticks.

 3. Hairballs